MileHacker Logo

 Accessibility Services

 Limited.
-Research specific accommodations and tour operators for accessibility features.
+Research specific types of accommodation and tour operators for accessibility features.

 Rental Vehicle Options

-Driving yourself brings the most flexibility to explore the Carretera Austral at your own pace.
+Driving yourself provides the most the ability to explore freely the Carretera Austral at your own pace.
 You need a valid domestic driver's license.
 If your license is not in Spanish, an International Driving Permit (IDP) comes highly recommended.
-You must also hold a credit card for rental deposits.
+You are required to also possess a credit card for rental deposits.
 Road conditions feature a mix of paved and gravel (Ripio) sections.
 Gravel sections can be rough, washboarded, dusty in dry weather, and muddy/slippery in wet weather.
 Expect slower travel times on these sections.
-Parking is generally easy and free in towns along the Carretera Austral.
+Parking is generally simple and free in towns along the Carretera Austral.
 Finding parking is rarely an issue.

 Car Rental